 6. Timing and Lap Scoring

-All timing and lap scoring will be computerised using an electronic transponder system.
+All timing and lap scoring will be computerised using the TEKA electronic transponder and timing system.
 Any driver,

 team member or pit crew attempting to interfere or tamper with this equipment, will along with

 the entire team, be excluded from the event and all entry fees will be forfeited.
 Apart from the